Project

 Structural Engineering: Van Rossum;

-Botanist and landscape design for roofs: ARCADIS Landschapsarchitectuur,
+Botanist and landscape design for roofs: ARCADIS Landschapsarchitectuur;

 Landscape contractor: Koninklijke Ginkel Groep